How to Restore Your Credit After a Bankruptcy

 SLOWLY OPEN NEW LINES OF CREDIT

 The last and hardest step in credit recovery is opening new lines of credit.
 Upon filing a bankruptcy, you will be offered credit cards again as the credit card companies know that you cannot file a chapter 7 bankruptcy for another eight years.
-Using a credit card will help you establish credit again.
+Using a credit card after bankruptcy will help you establish credit again.
 However, use it wisely, only charge what you can pay in full each month, and pay it on time.

-Before applying for any cards, research credit cards that have good terms that match your lifestyle.
+Before applying for any credit cards after bankruptcy, research credit cards that have good terms that match your lifestyle.
 An option creditors often offer to those with weak credit history is a secured credit card.
 Secured cards require a security deposit that you will then borrow against.
 This is a good option and after a period of timely payments, creditors may convert the card to unsecured.
 Whichever card you get, it should only be used for expenses that you can already afford out of pocket.
 Over time, paying off the full statement balance every month will rebuild your reputation as a borrower.